cockroachdb/docs/v22.2/drop-sequence.md

 `IF EXISTS` |  Drop the sequence only if it exists; if it does not exist, do not return an error.
 `sequence_name_list` | A comma-separated list of sequence names.
 Find the sequence name with `SHOW CREATE` on the table that uses the sequence.
 `RESTRICT` | _(Default)_ Do not drop the sequence if any objects (such as [constraints](constraints.html) and tables) use it.
-`CASCADE` | Not yet implemented.
-Currently, you can only drop a sequence if nothing depends on it.
+`CASCADE` | Not implemented.
+You can drop a sequence only if nothing depends on it.

 <!-- `CASCADE` > Drop all objects (such as [constraints](constraints.html) and tables) that depend on the sequence.<br><br>`CASCADE` does not list objects it drops, so should be used cautiously. -->